Assyrian diaspora: Argentina

-Next to Uruguay, in Argentina the Syriac Orthodox Church counts with a Patriarchal Vicar.
+In Argentina the Syriac Orthodox Church counts with a Patriarchal Vicar.
 However, the actual number of Assyrians is hard to know because the Argentine Census does not ask for ethnicity.
 Furthermore, their assimilation rate is very high, as it happens with other Middle Eastern communities settled in the country.
 There is an Assyrian presence in Buenos Aires, La Plata, Córdoba, Salta and Frías.
-In the past, intellectuals like Farid Nazha went into exile in Argentina.
+In the past, intellectuals like Farid Nuzha went into exile in Argentina.
 Although 2,000 Assyrians are listed in Argentina, the actual number may be lower.

 Europe

 Belgium

 Assyrians arrived in Belgium primarily as refugees from the Turkish towns of Midyat and Mardin in Tur Abdin.
 Most belong to the Syriac Orthodox Church, but some belong to the Assyrian Church of the East and the Chaldean Catholic Church.
 Their three main settlements are in the Brussels municipalities of Saint-Josse-ten-Noode (where their municipal councilman, Christian Democrat Ibrahim Erkan, is originally from Turkey) and Etterbeek, Liège and Mechelen.

 Two more councilmen were elected in Etterbeek on October 8, 2006: the Liberal Sandrine Es (whose family is from Turkey) and the Christian Democrat Ibrahim Hanna (from Syria's Khabur region).
 Flemish author August Thiry wrote Mechelen aan de Tigris (Mechelen on the Tigris) about Assyrian refugees from Hassana in the southeastern Turkish district of Silopi.
 Municipal candidate Melikan Kucam is one of them.
 In the October 14, 2012 municipal elections, Kucam was elected in Mechelen as a member of the Flemisch nationalists N-VA.